 For logging of inter-RAT GERAN neighbors, UE shall only log if the GERAN cell is not included in the neighbour list in SIB11/11bis/12.

-For logging of inter-RAT E-UTRAN neighbours, UE shall only log if the E-UTRAN cell is not included in the blacklist for the EUTRAN frequency in SIB19.
+For logging of inter-RAT E-UTRAN neighbours, UE shall only log if the E-UTRAN cell is not included in the Exclude-list for the EUTRAN frequency in SIB19.

 When UE camps on certain GSM/GERAN or E-UTRAN cell with valid ANR logging configuration and the ANR logging duration timer is still running, and then UE reselects to a certain target UTRAN cell from the source GSM/GERAN or E-UTRAN cell, UE shall log inter-RAT cell information for the source GSM/GERAN or E-UTRAN cell.